apache spark

 As a quick side note, for broadcast joins, It looks like a ticket has been filed to change this behavior (at least for broadcast joins) in the open source Spark core.
 So people should be aware that this may change in the future.

-The main question we want to ask is “how does driver sizing impact performance as a function of the number of workers?”
+The main experimental question we want to ask is “how does driver sizing impact performance as a function of the number of workers?”
 The reason why we want to correlate driver size with the number of workers is that the number of workers is a very important parameter when tuning systems for either cost or runtime goals.
 Observing how the driver impacts the worker scaling of the job is a key part of understanding and optimizing a cluster.

 Fundamentally, the maximum number of tasks that can be executed in parallel is determined by the number of workers and executors.
 Since the driver node is responsible for scheduling these tasks, we wanted to see if the number of workers changes the hardware requirements of the driver.
 For example, does scheduling 1 million tasks require a different driver instance type than scheduling 10 tasks?